Palmer-Lab-UCSD/rattaca/README.md

 ### Download a tagged version

-On this GitHub page, on the right-hand side, under `Releases` select `tags`.
-Choose a tagged version, and click on the compressed source code link for `.tar.gz`.
+On this GitHub page, on the right-hand side, click `Releases`.
+Choose a release version, and click on the compressed source code link for `.tar.gz`.
 Given that this downloaded in the `Downloads` folder, you can install or build as above: